-Select a Chart element on a diagram or in the Project Browser, then use any of the methods outlined here to open the chart element's 'Properties' dialog.
+Select a Chart element on a diagram or in the Browser window, then use any of the methods outlined here to open the chart element's 'Properties' dialog.

-On the chart element's 'Properties' dialog, display the 'Appearance' tab. --- -------------------------------
+On the chart element's 'Properties' dialog, display the 'Appearance' tab.

-Ribbon Design > Element > Manage > Properties > Appearance Context Menu Right-click on element Properties Appearance Keyboard Shortcuts Alt+Enter Appearance Other Double-click on element Appearance
+Ribbon Design > Element > Editors > Properties Dialog > Appearance

+Context Menu Right-click on element Properties Appearance

+Keyboard Shortcuts Alt+Enter Appearance

+Other Double-click on element Appearance